wework/speccy/README.md

 See also [Amazon API Gateway specification extensions](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions.html)

-It is expected to be able to configure the process of vendor-extension modification using options or a plugin mechanism in a future release.
+It is expected to be able to configure the process of specification-extension modification using options or a plugin mechanism in a future release.

 ## Tests